SamiPerttu/funutd/README.md

 `Dna` objects can be mutated or crossed over to create variations of genotypes or to optimize a texture for a purpose.

+## Texture Explorer

+The texture explorer, which is a work in progress, can be found under the example `editor`.

+It supports an explorative workflow: click on one of the small images, and the other images become its mutations.

+The code of the currently selected texture is shown below the large image.
+You can copy the code to clipboard by clicking "Copy Code".

+Codes can be pasted in source code directly.
+It is just required to import the prelude to the paste site (`use funutd::prelude::*;`).

+The tree shaped parameters are shown on the right side of the screen, where they can be edited as well.

 ## Examples

 ```rust